-Regional Greenhouse Gas Initiative (RGGI): What Investors Need To Know and How To Get Involved
+Regional Greenhouse Gas Initiative (RGGI) Allowances: How To Invest

 - RGGI is a carbon emissions trading scheme covering 11 states in the Eastern U.S.

 - Carbon prices under the scheme increased by nearly 40% over the past year

 - Although there is no way for individuals to invest in RGGI carbon credits directly, you can still participate through buying KRBN, an ETF that invests in carbon credits including RGGI allowances

 SustainFi Updated September 7th, 2021